KokJianYu/AlexNet/README.md

 Required libraries can be found in requirements.txt.

-Required package can by install with the following command:
+Install with the following command:
 `pip install -r requirements.txt`

 # Dataset